RaphaeleL/ancible/README.md

 | [#7](./examples/playbooks/7_security_checks.yml) -      Security Checks     | 0.019s  | 1.157s  |
 | [#8](./examples/playbooks/8_database_operations.yml) -  Database Operations | 0.064s  | 1.509s  |

-## Future Development (TODO)
+## Future Development (aka TODO List)

-The following features are planned for future implementation:
+The following features are planned for future implementation, some are necessary to fully replace Ansible's functionality, while others are more like an incentive to gain more features and improve the user experience.

 ### Core Features

+Those features are necessary to run playbooks, they are not strictly necessary to run the `command` module, but they are needed to fully replace Ansible's functionality.

 - [x] Execute Basic Playbooks
 - [ ] Blocks: Support for task grouping and error handling with blocks